ayaryabi/xarvis/brain/folder_architecture.md

    - Asynchronous processing for intensive operations
    - Clear separation from web request handling

+7. **Server Actions Integration**
+   - Server functions can be defined directly in or near components using the `"use server"` directive
+   - Simple data mutations like form submissions can bypass API routes entirely
+   - The server-side business logic in `server/` remains the source of truth
+   - API routes still used for:
+     - Complex operations (agent processing, analytics)
+     - Endpoints used by multiple components
+     - Public APIs and webhooks
+   - Implementation pattern:
+     ```
+     // For simple operations
+     Component with form → Server Action → server/[domain]/service → Database

+     // For complex operations (unchanged)
+     Component → Client API call → API Route → server/[domain]/service → Database
+     ```
+   - No changes to folder structure required, but reduces the need for simple API routes

+   8.  - **Development Utilities**
+     - Add a `scripts/` folder at the root level for development tooling:
+     ```
+     scripts/
+     ├── seed-data.ts        # Database seeding for development
+     ├── mock-agents.ts      # Simulate agent behavior for testing
+     ├── generate-types.ts   # Generate TypeScript types from database schema
+     └── reset-dev-env.ts    # Reset development environment
+     ```
+     - These utilities simplify common development tasks and ensure consistency

+   - **Centralized Analytics**
+     - Create `lib/analytics.ts` as a single entry point for all analytics tracking:
+     ```typescript
+     // Example analytics abstraction
+     export const analytics = {
+       pageView: (path: string) => { /* implementation */ },
+       trackEvent: (name: string, properties?: Record<string, any>) => { /* implementation */ },
+       identifyUser: (userId: string, traits?: Record<string, any>) => { /* implementation */ }
+     };
+     ```
+     - Benefits include easier provider switching, consistent tracking patterns, and simplified debugging

+9. **Middleware Implementation**
+   - Single `middleware.ts` file at the project root processes all requests before they reach pages/API routes
+   - Used for cross-cutting concerns that should apply consistently across the application
+   - Implementation responsibilities:
+     - Authentication validation and route protection
+     - Adding security headers to all responses
+     - Logging and analytics tracking
+     - Rate limiting for API endpoints
+     - A/B testing and feature flag evaluation
+   - Runs completely outside of React component lifecycle (server-side only)
+   - Benefits include reduced code duplication, consistent behavior enforcement, and simplified authentication flows

 ## Future Considerations

 As the application scales, the following areas should be addressed: